cinemascience/cinema_explorer/readme.md

 # Changelog
 ## V1.9.1
 - Update to v2.7.1 of Cinema Components Library
-- Added the Line Chart component
+- Embedded the Line Chart component as a tab

 ## V1.9
 - Update to v2.6.1 of Cinema Components Library